Project-OSRM/node-osrm/README.md

 # Mavericks

-To build with OS X Mavericks you need to ensure the bindings like to `libc++`.
+To build with OS X Mavericks you need to ensure the bindings link to `libc++`.
 An easy way to do this is to set:

     export CXXFLAGS=-mmacosx-version-min=10.9